gliderlabs/ssh/README.md

 ## Examples

-A bunch of great examples are in the `_example` directory.
+A bunch of great examples are in the `_examples` directory.

 ## Usage